jpyamamoto/Issuu-PDF-Downloader/README.md

 # Issuu-PDF-Downloader

 ### IMPORTANT: dependency package *pyfpdf* has obsolete version from pip or conda.
-Please install from the project GitHub page.
+Please install from its [project GitHub page](https://github.com/reingart/pyfpdf).

 Program on python which downloads Issuu files as PDF